slyyy81/assignment/README.md

 ## Variables

-Edit the provided 'variables.auto.tfvars.example', removing the '.example', and configuring the following variables:
+Edit the provided 'variables.auto.tfvars.example', removing the '.example', and configure the following variables:

 ### Portainer

 #### portainer_endpoint

-You should indicate where your Portainer instance can be reached via URL or IP address.
+Indicates where your Portainer instance can be reached via URL or IP address.

 #### portainer_api_key